radiantearth/community-sprints/11052019-arlignton-va/prep-work/filter-options/readme.md

 13. Built after June 5, 2012
 14. Updated between 7:30am June 10, 2017 and 10:30am June 11, 2017
 15. Location in the box between -118,33.8 and -117.9,34 in lat/long (geometry 1)
+16. Geometry that intersects with geometry 2 (below)
+17. More than 5 floors and is within geometry 1 (below)

+TODO: Add more complex filters that may stretch things or at least illustrate how different filters work.

 **Geometry 1**
 ```